July 2025 update

 Plaintiff’s reimbursement payment:

-The Court will be asked to approve a reimbursement payment of $30,000 to the Plaintiff to compensate him for his time associated with the class action.
+The Court approved a reimbursement payment of $30,000 to the Plaintiff to compensate him for his time associated with the class action.

 Settlement administration costs:

-The Court will be asked to appoint Maurice Blackburn as the settlement administrator to implement the settlement distribution scheme.
+The Court appointed Maurice Blackburn as the settlement administrator to implement the settlement distribution scheme and approved the estimated settlement administration costs of approximately $2.7m to implement the settlement distribution scheme.

 Australian leaders in class actions.